Serprog adventures in rust

 Integrating rust in coreboot: baby steps

-Rust in coreboot?
 Rust is a programming language with emphasis on performance, type safety and concurrency.
 It enforces memory safety at compile time.
 Unlike the C standard which is a 700+ page document, with a LOT of documented undefined behavior, rust has no undefined behavior unless the unsafe keyword is used.
-Zero cost abstractions make rust binaries very efficient in both size and execution, in places where C will have a hard time to be optimized (e.
+Zero cost abstractions make rust binaries very efficient in both size and execution, in places where C will have a hard time to be optimized (e.g. function pointers in structs).

 Coreboot on the ASRock E3C246D4I